07 Jan The growing trend of meat and dairy analogues

 The consumers’ main concerns

-Consumers cite various motivations for avoiding animal products; including human health and weight concerns, the ethics of animal consumption, environmental issues, the economic imperative to save money, and even the simple desire for new and exciting flavors.
+Consumers cite various motivations for avoiding animal products.
+For instance they include human health and weight concerns, the ethics of animal consumption, environmental issues, the economic imperative to save money, and even the simple desire for new and exciting flavors.

 The environmental impact of food products

-Consumers frequenting the shelves of plant-based food in the grocery store are particularly scrupulous about the environmental impact of their food products, and manufacturers should carefully consider which ingredients they use, and how those ingredients are sourced when developing products to attract these discerning customers.
+Consumers frequenting the shelves of plant-based food in the grocery store are particularly scrupulous about the environmental impact of their food products.
+Manufacturers should carefully consider which ingredients they use, and how those ingredients are sourced when developing products.

 Interestingly, 55% of U.S. consumers consider waste and pollution to be their biggest environmental concerns.2

 There are some indications across the spectrum of alternative meat-eaters.
 Indeed, while some consumers are looking for an easy transition from animal protein to alternatives, others are looking for a completely different product with a unique flavor.

 The research suggests that there’s real potential in two aspects.
 The products have the potential to surprise and delight and they are true-to-original meat and dairy analogues.

 Whether you’re aiming to create a cheese imitator with the perfect texture that melts like real cheese to entice flexitarians; or a fresh, innovative product to excite vegetarians and vegans, the key is a protein-rich ingredient that will lack the troublesome off-notes that make many plant and animal proteins hard to ignore, giving you the essential blank slate needed to craft the food of tomorrow.

 Consumers are looking to change their eating habits.
 They are looking for either a completely identical or a unique flavor, without any off-notes.
 Finally, the ingredients must not negatively impact on the planet.
 Many proteins are available on the market, but they do not all adhere to the various demands of today’s consumer.